GfSE/SAF-EA-Profile/Operational-Story-Viewpoint.md

 Viewpoint Output:
 * Operational Stories which represents scenarios / vignettes to be refined further by SOV03a or SOV04a.
+* Operational Stories can be referenced in SFV01a to highlight that System Use Cases contribute to Operational Stories accordingly.

 ## Exposed Elements and Connectors
 The following Stereotypes / Model Elements are used in the Viewpoint: